HR 4049

 HR 4049, also known as HD 89353 and AG Antliae, is a binary post-asymptotic-giant-branch (post-AGB) star in the constellation Antlia.
 A very metal-poor star, it is surrounded by a thick unique circumbinary disk enriched in several molecules.
-With an apparent magnitude of about 5.5, the star can readily be seen under ideal conditions.
+With an apparent magnitude of about 5.5, the star can readily be seen with the naked eye under ideal conditions.
 It is located approximately 1,700 pc distant.